TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving: Abstract

 \section{Abstract}

-Full-Duplex Speech Language Models (FD-SLMs) are specialized foundation models designed to enable natural, real-time spoken interactions by modeling complex conversational dynamics such as interruptions, backchannels, and overlapping speech, and End-to-end (e2e) FD-SLMs leverage real-world double-channel conversational data to capture nuanced two-speaker dialogue patterns for human-like interactions.
-However, they face a critical challenge---their conversational abilities often degrade compared to pure-text conversation due to prolonged speech sequences and limited high-quality spoken dialogue data.
-While text-guided speech generation could mitigate these issues, it suffers from timing and length issues when integrating textual guidance into double-channel audio streams, disrupting the precise time alignment essential for natural interactions.
-To address these challenges, we propose \textbf{\ourmethod{}}, a novel planning-inspired approach that mimics human conversational planning by dynamically segmenting assistant speech into dialogue turns and generating turn-level text guidance before speech output, which effectively resolves both insertion timing and length challenges.
-Extensive experiments demonstrate our approach significantly improves e2e FD-SLMs' conversational abilities, enabling them to generate semantically meaningful and coherent speech while maintaining natural conversational flow.\footnote{Demos and code will be available at \url{https://dreamtheater123.github.io/TurnGuide-Demo/} and \url{https://github.com/dreamtheater123/TurnGuide}.}
+Full-Duplex Speech Language Models (FD-SLMs) enable real-time spoken interaction by modeling turn-taking behaviors such as interruptions and overlapping speech.
+End-to-end (e2e) FD-SLMs learn from double-channel conversational audio to capture natural dialogue dynamics, but their conversational quality often degrades compared to text-only models due to long speech sequences and limited high-quality spoken data.
+Although interleaved text–speech generation may alleviate this issue, inserting discrete text tokens into continuous dual-channel audio can disrupt temporal alignment and interaction fluency.
+We propose \textbf{\mbox{\ourmethod{}}}, a turn-level text–speech interleaved framework that dynamically segments assistant speech and jointly generates text and speech.
+This enables semantic intelligence from LLMs while preserving natural acoustic flow.
+Experiments show that \ourmethod{} significantly improves semantic coherence and achieves state-of-the-art performance on diverse turn-taking events.\footnote{Code, models, and demo are available at \url{https://github.com/dreamtheater123/TurnGuide}.}